Legato-Dev/AlbumArtExtraction/README.md

 # AlbumArtExtraction
-Extracting album art from FLAC, ID3, etc. meta data.
+A .NET library extracts album art from metadata such as FLAC, ID3, etc.

+Let's get your album art from files!

+**This software is in alpha release now.**
+**Therefore, unimplemented modules and unstable behavior may be done.**

+# License
+MIT license